nader-hotait/nader-hotait.github.io/_pages/about.md

 📚 Also, I am pursuing my Ph.D. in Sociology at the University of Mannheim's [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/).<br>

-🔬My current research focuses on reconstructing the prevalence of radical material in the algorithmically curated feeds of social media users and exploring its possible effects on radicalization.<br>
+🔬My current research focuses on reconstructing the prevalence of radical material in the (algorithmically curated) feeds of social media users and exploring its possible effects on radicalization.<br>

+# Current Topics
+## Radicalization Potentials on TikTok

+## Other Topics

+## Freelance Services

+# My Blog and Talks